 In the time before life, Earth was but a swirling mass of gasses: no land, no sea, no sky.
 A day was nothing but a shy twirl of the earth before the gaze of the sun, whose only impact was to stir the winds with waves of temperature that whipped the elements about.
 As they heated, cooled, mixed, and clashed, the stirring gasses combined into configurations of molecules, gaining weight, gaining complexity, gaining volume, gaining density.
 With time, the gasses transformed to liquid and created a great ocean.
 And with more time, there were humble solid specs floating in that ocean.

-As life grew in volume, the wisps of God accumulated and joined and eventually surrounded the earth, expanding the buffer between terrestry and unforgiving space in what is often considered “atmosphere”.
+Each life-given molecule contained different elements and constituted different life forms.
+As life grew in volume, the wisps of God accumulated and joined and eventually surrounded the earth, expanding the buffer between terrestry and unforgiving space into what is now often known as “atmosphere”.
 God was an envelope and, in its pocket, life emerged from the water.

-Into that breathable god-spirit atmosphere, life emerged from the water and onto the land.
+Into that breathable god-spirit atmosphere, life migrated onto the land.
 Life, over time, developed into ever more complex capable and conscientious beings.